stuartfowler/CEMT/Documentation/stereotypes.md

         CyberActor~Actor~ <|-- MaliciousActor~Actor~
 ```

-`MaliciousActor` contains no attributes or constraints.
+`MaliciousActor` contains no attributes or constraints, but inherits from the `CyberActor` stereotype.

 #### NonMaliciousActor